 - 1/2 teaspoon cold pressed refined coconut oil

-- Prepare the cupcakes per the recipe.
-Allow the cupcakes to cool completely.
+- Prepare the cakes per the recipe.
+Allow to cool completely.

 Vanilla Butter Free Frosting